 What If I Relapse After Addiction Treatment?

-Since relapse is a chronic condition, there’s always the possibility of relapse even after an otherwise successful treatment program.
+There’s always the possibility of a relapse after addiction treatment.
 The rate of relapse varies based on the substance involved.
-Relapse rates for alcoholics, for instance, can range from 30 to 70 percent.
+The rates for alcoholics, for instance, can range from 30 to 70 percent.
 Some recovering addicts have underlying psychological disorders that can contribute to a relapse.

 Contributing drug relapse factors may also include: